bshp/docker-youtrack/README.md

 #### Tags
-latest = built from jetbrains official docker image xxxx.x = built from source using zip, base os is Ubuntu LTS
+latest = built from jetbrains official docker image 2023.x = built from source using zip, base os is Ubuntu LTS

 #### Build:
 If YOUTRACK_VERSION is omitted, your build will be based on the latest release available